 It is our job to help to shape our youngsters’ characters so that they become fulfilled learners with positive self-esteem and a passion for life and learning.
 At Springmead School we educate the whole child.

-Small classes with a maximum of seventeen children and specialist teachers ensures all of our children’s educational needs are met.
+Small classes with a maximum of 18 children and specialist teachers ensures all of our children’s educational needs are met.

-Academic progress through the years is monitored through teacher assessments and through recognised external assessment tests.
-The school has adopted NFER tests as a formal external assessment tool.
+The school has adopted GL tests as a formal external assessment tool.

-Children from Reception to Year 6 sit age appropriate formal tests each year; these are correlated to SATS statistics so we can get a bench mark on our performance against nationally recognised grades.
-Whilst we do not believe in the practice of ‘teaching to tests’ we do believe that children should have test expereince each year.
+Children from Year 1 to Year 6 sit age appropriate formal tests each year; these are correlated to SATS statistics so we can get a bench mark on our performance against nationally recognised grades.
+Whilst we do not believe in the practice of ‘teaching to tests’ we do believe that children should have test experience each year.

 Tests are conducted in a non-threatening way with no notice to children or parents.
 In this way we can get a true benchmark of our performance.
 The school consistently achieves above the national average in all subjects.
 Assessment information is shared with parents at parent consultation evenings and on school reports.